byett/dsd/Nexys-A7/Lab-2/README.md

   * Filter > Manufacturer > Spansion > Density (Mb) > 128
   * Configuration Memory Part > s25fl128sxxxxxx0-spi-x1_x2_x4 > OK
   * Do you want to program the configuration memory device now? > OK
+      * After doing this once, it will be grayed out and you should not try to do it again!

 * Program Configuration Memory Device
   * Memory Device: s25fl128sxxxxxx0-spi-x1_x2_x4